Photosynthetic reaction centre: Transforming light energy into charge separation

-In bacteria

 Classification

 Two classes of reaction centres are recognized.
 Type I, found in green-sulfur bacteria, Heliobacteria, and plant/cyanobacterial PS-I, use iron sulfur clusters as electron acceptors.
 Type II, found in chloroflexus, purple bacteria, and plant/cyanobacterial PS-II, use quinones.
 Not only do all members inside each class share common ancestry, but the two classes also, by means of common structure, appear related.

+Cyanobacteria, the precursor to chloroplasts found in green plants, have both photosystems with both types of reaction centers.
+Combining the two systems allows for producing oxygen.

+In purple bacteria (type II)

 This section deals with the type II system found in purple bacteria.

 Structure

 The bacterial photosynthetic reaction center has been an important model to understand the structure and chemistry of the biological process of capturing light energy.
 In the 1960s, Roderick Clayton was the first to purify the reaction center complex from purple bacteria.
 However, the first crystal structure (upper image at right) was determined in 1984 by Hartmut Michel, Johann Deisenhofer and Robert Huber for which they shared the Nobel Prize in 1988.
 This was also significant for being the first 3D crystal structure of any membrane protein complex.

 Four different subunits were found to be important for the function of the photosynthetic reaction center.
 The L and M subunits, shown in blue and purple in the image of the structure, both span the lipid bilayer of the plasma membrane.
 They are structurally similar to one another, both having 5 transmembrane alpha helices.
 Four bacteriochlorophyll b (BChl-b) molecules, two bacteriopheophytin b molecules (BPh) molecules, two quinones (QA and QB), and a ferrous ion are associated with the L and M subunits.
 The H subunit, shown in gold, lies on the cytoplasmic side of the plasma membrane.
 A cytochrome subunit, not shown here, contains four c-type hemes and is located on the periplasmic surface (outer) of the membrane.
 The latter sub-unit is not a general structural motif in photosynthetic bacteria.
 The L and M subunits bind the functional and light-interacting cofactors, shown here in green.

 Reaction centers from different bacterial species may contain slightly altered bacterio-chlorophyll and bacterio-pheophytin chromophores as functional co-factors.
 These alterations cause shifts in the colour of light that can be absorbed.
 The reaction center contains two pigments that serve to collect and transfer the energy from photon absorption: BChl and Bph.
 BChl roughly resembles the chlorophyll molecule found in green plants, but, due to minor structural differences, its peak absorption wavelength is shifted into the infrared, with wavelengths as long as 1000 nm.
 Bph has the same structure as BChl, but the central magnesium ion is replaced by two protons.
 This alteration causes both an absorbance maximum shift and a lowered redox potential.